 "Our company mission

-services are the manned by the most respected, well trained
+services are the staffed by the most respected, well trained

 first of its kind and continues to be our base of operations.

-It also serves as a fortress of information and customer service
+It also serves as a fortress of information and is one of the most complete fly fishing pro shops in the country.
+The WBFC website,

 to the global fly fisher on a daily basics.
 What my